SAFMAR: Heavy industry

 The revenue from the conglomerate's industrial assets in 2021 exceeded 1.1 trillion rubles.

-Light industry is represented in the group by OAO Saltykovsky Fur Farm engaged in breeding elite fur animals (sable, mink, fox, etc.) and wholesale of the fur of the abovementioned animals, growing animals and meat products.
+Light industry is represented within the group by OAO Saltykovsky Fur Farm, which breeds elite fur‑bearing animals (sable, mink, fox and others) and engages in the wholesale of fur from the aforementioned animals, as well as the sale of live animals and meat products.

 Construction and development

 SAFMAR Group owns major construction and development assets: